piledriver program

 Beaver Dam Activity

-The section of Piledriver Slough from the levee site to the Bailey Bridge is surveyed to find dams twice annually - during both the spring and fall seasons.
-New and old dams and lodges are measured, photographed and assessed.
+The section of Piledriver Slough from the levee site to the Bailey Bridge was surveyed to find dams twice annually - during both the spring and fall seasons.
+New and old dams and lodges were measured, photographed and assessed.

 Monitoring Changes in Stream Form and Vegetation

 Due to construction of the new rail extension, a levee was put in place that blocks flushing flows into the Piledriver Slough from the Tanana River.
 The slough is entirely ground fed.
-TVWA monitors the changes in the shape of the stream banks, streambed material and vegetation in and beside the slough to determine the effect of the levee over time.
+TVWA monitored the changes in the shape of the stream banks, stream bed material and vegetation in and beside the slough to determine the effect of the levee over time.

 Fish Monitoring

-Fish distribution, size species type are recorded using minnow traps baited with salmon roe.
-Larger fish are also noted when seen.
+Fish distribution, size species type were recorded using minnow traps baited with salmon roe.
+Larger fish were also noted when seen.

 What kind of fish are found in the Piledriver Slough?